Compare Car Insurance Rates in Jersey City

 |Comprehensive and collision||$500 deductible|

 Rate data for this ValuePenguin study came from Quadrant Information Services.
 Rates were publicly sourced from insurer filings and are intended for comparative purposes only.
-Your own quotes could be different.
+Your own quotes may be different.